PKBeam/shawzin-song-converter/README.md

 ### Tempo
 The second line should consist of a positive number.
 This is the tempo of the song in BPM (beats per minute).
-The default tempo used when recording a song ingame is 120 BPM.

 ---